Habib Bank Limited

-He curated the exhibition, Art Capsule – Parallax for Lahore Literary Festival 2016 at Zahoorul Akhlaq Gallery, National College of Arts, Lahore.
-He was the coordinator of Lyrical Lines and Colours, an exhibition at Lahore Museum about pahari miniature folios in 2016; objects came from the permanent collection of Lahore Museum comprising of almost 300 folios.
+Asad was previously a Curator at Rohtas 2 Gallery, where he curated the exhibition Art Capsule – Parallax for Lahore Literary Festival 2016 at Zahoorul Akhlaq Gallery, National College of Arts, Lahore.
+He was the coordinator of Lyrical Lines and Colours, an exhibition at Lahore Museum about pahari miniature folios in 2016; objects came from the permanent collection of Lahore Museum, comprising of almost 300 folios.
 These exhibitions were acknowledged by The British Museum in 2016 International Training Programme Newsletter.

 At the British Museum

 During his time on the International Training Programme in 2012, Asad was based in the Department of Asia and his partner placement was spent at the Birmingham Museums Trust.